 - See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.

-- Contractor crews have completed installation of deep shafts for new bridge foundations.
-Crews are in the process of building supports for new bridge girders which are being fabricated.
-The girders are scheduled to be installed mid-Jan.
+- Crews are in the process of building supports for new bridge girders.
+The girders are scheduled to be installed late Feb.
 2015.
-During installation, drivers can expect a series of night lane closures on southbound SR 167.
+During installation, drivers can expect a series of night lane closures on southbound SR 167 (Meridian).

 - Watch a time-lapse video of the SR 167 Puyallup River bridge move.